alipg8022/databaseproject/README.md

 ![orit](https://github.com/alipg8022/databaseproject/assets/138157586/23378704-0a11-48da-865d-393422911a55)

-pics of example quuerries for above table
+pics of example quuerries for above tables

 1.the query to find the foods in a specific resturant menue
 ![first query](https://github.com/alipg8022/databaseproject/assets/138157586/16fe3d54-2935-4cd6-99c3-1c051d961ad5)
 2.the query to know if a customer has ordered from every branch